Fresh as your paycheck on payday 💵 Updated: Septmber 17,2025

 You don’t need that credit card!
 You’ve also paid off $825 on your credit card ($275*3 months).
 You’ve made progress without taking a single step back.
 This is how you break the cycle of debt.
 As time goes on, you find yourself in this situation:

-Now that spending and earning cycle that we all go through is happening on top of this pile of cash that you saved!
+The spending and earning cycle that we all go through is happening on top of this pile of cash that you saved!
 Yes, it will ebb and flow: perhaps you needed new tires and the car repair category dipped.
-The months go on (as you drive on your safe new grippy tires) and you build that car repair category right back up again.
-A few months later the cat needs a check up, but you’ve got the money.
-It’s no big deal, and you didn’t need to charge it.
+The months go on (as you drive on your safe, new grippy tires) and you build that car repair category right back up again.
+A few months later the cat needs a check-up, but you've got the money, and it won't go on the credit card, taking multiple payments to cover.
+It's no big deal, and you didn't need to charge it.

-Then a day arrives where your debt is gone.
+Then a day arrives when your debt is gone.
 You pause to do a little celebratory dance, because it was a lot of work.
-And now that $275 that was going to pay off debt each month is now yours to budget wherever you need or want it—and that feels pretty darn good.
+And now that $275 that was going to pay off debt each month is yours to assign wherever you need or want it—and that feels pretty darn good.

-But it gets even better than this if you work on Rule Four: Age Your Money.
-With this rule, you’re starting to get a month ahead.
-You’ll get there, you really will!
+But it gets even better than this if you work on getting a month ahead.
+When you’re a month ahead, your spending for next month is completely funded before the new month rolls around.
+I know it sounds impossible, but you'll get there, you really will!
 It takes most YNABers 4-6 months to get to this point (full disclosure: it took me a year).
-But once you’re a month ahead, it’s a glorious thing.
+But once you're a month ahead, it's a glorious thing.

 Look how high up that spending and earning cycle is!
-It’s sitting fat and happy on an even bigger pile of cash.
-It’s a long way down to get back into debt, and that’s exactly what we want.
+It's sitting fat and happy on an even bigger pile of cash.
+It's a long way down to get back into debt, and that's exactly what we want.
+You've got more money than you need to pay all of your monthly expenses, and plenty more to spare.
 We want a big distance between you and the financial edge.
+You're prepared to handle almost anything that life throws your way, from medical bills to a large down payment on a new car (preventing a big car loan) when your old one breaks down.

 This is the magic of budgeting: it helps build a barrier with your dollars that debt can’t get through.

-If you’ve been struggling with the cycle of debt, throwing every penny you have at your balance, take a step back.
+If you've been struggling with the cycle of debt, throwing every penny you have at your balance, take a step back.
+You can get debt-free, you just need the right strategy.
 Start saving for those things that are causing you to reach for the card.

 Debt prevention is just as important as debt pay down.
 In fact, it’s the critical first step.